1521 (film): Issues with Bea Alonzo

 The production and release of the film was marred by controversy between the lead actress Bea Alonzo and the film crew.
 Among these were allegations such as Alonzo bringing along additional staff to her provided accommodations and the resulting disputes over costs, problems with her costume and what the producers said were "unreasonable" demands from Alonzo.
 Entertainment reporter Ogie Diaz also said that a real Bolo knife used in the film ended up injuring several actors.

 Producer Francis Ho subsequently apologized to Alonzo for these issues, which he attributed to his being a first-time producer.
 Alonzo did not attend the movie's premier night on May 29, 2024.

 Historical inaccuracies

 The film was criticized for its historical inaccuracies such as in costumes, armor and language.
-Some also criticised Bea Alonzo's casting as a native princess, stating that she looked more like one of the colonizers than a local.
+Some also criticised Bea Alonzo's casting as a native princess, stating that she looked more like one of the colonizers than a local, and also Danny Trejo as Magellan for the inverse reason.